XDPXI/XDLib-Docs/docs/6.X.X/getting-started/support.md

 ## Important Notices

 ::: warning
-Version 4.X.X is entering its final major release phase.
-It will now only receive security and critical bug patches.
+Version 4.X.X is entering its final major release phase for Fabric, Forge and NeoForge.
+Those versions will now only receive security and critical bug patches.
 :::

 ::: danger
-Versions 1.X.X and 2.X.X are no longer supported.
+Versions 1.X.X, 2.X.X, 3.X.X and 5.X.X are no longer supported.
 :::

 ## Support Key